FactorySimPy/FactorySimPy/docs/basic_components.md

 - `state` - Current state of the component.
 - `inter_arrival_time`- Time interval between two successive item generation.
 - `flow_item_type` - This is the type of item the source should generate.
 Either "item" or "pallet".
-- `blocking` -  If True, waits for outgoing edge to accept item; if False, discards the item if the outgoing edge if full.
+- `blocking` -  If True, waits for output edge to be available to accept item and pushes the item when it is available; if False, discards the item if the output edge if full.
-- `out_edge_selection`- Edge selection policy as a function to select outgoing edge.
+- `out_edge_selection`- Edge selection policy as a function to select output edge.

 **Behavior**